 In the second book of the McBride trilogy, David enters the story having committed an egregious act that transgresses both moral and civil law.
 Left with no semblance of a normal life—his family, freedom, and humanity stripped away—he resigns to accept his fate and face whatever punishment is forthcoming.
-But, David McBride is too valuable a commodity to languish in prison.
-Opposing forces—a corporate spy representing a prominent Russian biotech firm, and a man trying to save his daughter’s life—battle for control of McBride’s knowledge of, and experience with, tissue engineering and organ fabrication, technologies vital to the growth of human organs in the laboratory.
+But, David McBride soon finds himself caught between opposing forces—a corporate spy representing a prominent Russian biotech firm, and a man trying to save his daughter’s life—who are battling for control of the organ fabrication technologies that are vital to the growth of human organs in the laboratory.

 When I started writing The Organ Takers I envisioned it as a stand alone novel.
 I had no plans to write a follow up or turn the story into a series.
 However, at the end, David McBride was in such a dark place (an ending I did not foresee) that I felt I could not simply leave him there.
 I had to give him a chance to pick himself up and climb out of the black hole in which he had put himself, thus the inspiration for The Organ Growers.
 In this second book of what is now going to be a trilogy, David will be given the chance to redeem himself.
 He may not want redemption.
 In fact, at the beginning of the story, it is unclear what he wants, but in fiction as in real life, sometimes you get what you need, not what you want.

 View Related Videos

 In The Organ Takers I show you a lab full of organs that have been grown from porcine (pig) scaffolds and human stem cells.
 In The Organ Growers I take you through the process of growing a human kidney using human stem cells and a porcine kidney.
 Can human organs really be grown in the lab, or is this science fiction?
 Watch the videos below to find out.

 Here’s the short-attention-span edition:

 Read an Excerpt